Fluorescent Signals

 About The Hidden Life of Plants

 ↪︎ Fluorescent Signals, 2019, Mixed Memories, Yangzhou Culture Centre, China.
-Framed prints (100x125cm), museumglass

-Plants emit a fluorescence when under stress, a reaction which is usually imperceptible to the human eye.
-‘Fluorescent Signals’ allows us to look beyond our visible spectrum and enter the world in which plants react directly to their environment.
+Plants emit fluorescence when under stress, a reaction that is usually imperceptible to the human eye.
+Fluorescent Signals allows us to look beyond our visible spectrum and enter a world where plants react directly to their environment.

 FSA / 2017